Often referred to as “a typical Aussie bloke”, comedian Dave Hughes is an unusual success story.

 Dave Hughes met his wife Holly, a journalist, in 2002.

-They married in late 2006 and have three children – Rafferty, 6, Sadie, 4, and two-year-old Tess.
+They married in late 2006 and have three children – Rafferty, Sadie, and Tess.
 He wants one more kid because they’re good for material but his wife says that’s not a good enough reason.